Farm planning permission

-Key aspects to consider when designing a farmyard:
+Key aspects to consider when designing a farmyard

 You should always try to face an open-ended shed north or northeast, if possible.
 There is a slight risk that a shed facing this direction will get snow at some stage during the year, but 90% of the time it should be a healthy shed for livestock.
-Try not to have the building facing the prevailing wind and if you are in that situation, try to enclose it by sheeting it down halfway.
+Try not to have the building facing the prevailing wind.If you are in that situation, try to enclose it by sheeting it down halfway.

 This needs to be a minimum distance from a public/private wells of 60m.
-In existing farmyards, the minimum distance is 30m subject to a hydro-geological survey being carried out, which can cost €1,200 to €1,400 and there is no guarantee that this will allow the development to go ahead.
+In existing farmyards, the minimum distance is 30m subject to a hydro-geological survey being carried out.
+This survey can cost €1,200 to €1,400 and there is no guarantee that this will allow the development to go ahead.

-3. A storage facility for silage effluent/slurry/soiled water should be located not less than 50m from any waterbody in the case of new farmyards, and not less than 10m in the case of extensions/modifications to an existing facility.
+In the case of new famyards, these should be located not less than 50m from any waterbody.
+It is not less than 10m in the case of extensions/modifications to an existing facility.

-The shed has to be designed to allow large machinery to work at ease and adequate space should be given for turning and backing.
-Also, consider animal movement around the yard; for example, you might have a race at the back of the shed where cattle can be directed to the crush or farm roadways and a clean area to the front where machinery or lorries operate.
+The shed has to be designed to allow large machinery to work at ease.
+Adequate space should be given for turning and backing.
+Also, consider animal movement around the yard.
+For example, you might have a race at the back of the shed where cattle can be directed to the crush or farm roadways and a clean area to the front where machinery or lorries operate.

-Safety when building beside an existing shed is important to make sure proper supports are in place when the new building work is being carried out.
-If you are planning on carrying out building work yourself, you should consider your own abilities and not be afraid to hire qualified labour, if it is needed.
+Safety when building beside an existing shed is important.
+It is vital to make sure proper supports are in place when the new building work is being carried out.
+If you are planning on carrying out building work yourself, you should consider your own abilities and not be afraid to hire qualified labour.

-7. Always allow and plan for future expansion and developments.
+7. Always allow and plan for future expansion and developments